DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

     - actor two fully connected layers size  400 300
     - critic two fully connected layers size 200 200

-Its seen that the second model performs best and reaches fastest the 30 score solving line and also and 37 score where the algorithms gets aborded.
+Its shown that the second model performs best and reaches fastest the 30 score solving line and also and 37 score where the algorithms gets aborded.
 The thered model performse worsed and is stoped shortly after 200 episodes, since no improvement is reconized.

 ### 4.2 Hyper Parameter
+The two parameter of batch-size and Weight Decay are been chosen.
+Since batch-size have a strong impact of the stability and dynamic of the net.
+Smaller batch sizes in general are more noisy, offering a regularizing effect and lower generalization error[4].
+Other imported parameters like the learning rate is taken over from the DDPG paper [1].
+The L2 Weight Decay is simply chosen since i did not had any problems with overfitting durch the previous test.
+However since the DDPG paper and some examples from Udacity used this parameter i also tested it.
+L2 Weight Decay prevent a net from overfitting by restricting the weights of the network from getting to big[5].

 #### 4.2.1 Batchsize
 So the second model from 4.1 is taken and runs with different batchsizes.
 1. 128